Educating Through the Power of Music

 Who We Are

 For over a decade, MeMA-Music has delivered transformative, arts-integrated programs to youth across Chicago.
-We use powerful, message-driven music to spark engagement in history, civics, literacy, and personal growth.
-By connecting timeless songs to themes of human experience and expression, our approach encourages curiosity, reflection, and deeper understanding.
-Participants explore lyrics as a form of storytelling—discovering how music captures the spirit, struggles, and triumphs of its time while helping them find their own voice through creativity and learning.
+We use powerful, message-driven music to engage young people in history, civics, literacy, and personal growth.
+By connecting timeless songs to themes of human experience and expression, we spark curiosity, encourage reflection, and deepen understanding.

 Mission